Breadcrumbs

 Preconditions

-Conversation history as a knowledge source is available under the following circumstances:
+Conversation history can be used as a knowledge source when all of the following conditions are met:

-Compatibility: You must be working with both HALO and the Mobile Service Cloud (MSC).
+• Compatibility: You are using both HALO and Mobile Service Cloud (MSC).

-Conversation Volume: At least 500 conversations must exist in the source language of the profile within the past 60 days.
+• Conversation volume: The profile has at least 500 relevant* conversations in its source language from the last 60 days.

 Process Overview